s-paez/s-paez.github.io/content/en/blog/transits/index.md

 - **Stellar properties**: stars are not uniformly bright; limb darkening leaves traces in the ingress and egress of the transit.

 # Guiding questions for the simulator

+The following interactive simulator incorporates the same physical model we use to calculate the planetary and orbital parameters of a transiting exoplanet, it is physically inspired.
+It takes into account the stellar and planetary radii, the orbit inclination and the brightness profiles of the star using a quadratic law.

 The interactive simulator reproduces these effects and lets you explore different parameters.
 Here are a few prompts to get started: